Final Stage of counsellor training

 At Whitebeam Associates, trainees have the opportunity to work with three qualified, experienced counselling tutors, each with a different specialism but equally passionate about their work.

-On successful completion of this course, trainees will be trainees no more and would have met the current requirements for professional recognition in the UK.
+The standards on this course are high, with all trainees being expected to act professionally and engage fully with the learning process.
+On successful completion of this course, our learners will be ‘trainees’ no more and would have met the current requirements for recognition by the major professional bodies in the UK.

 Duration: 2 years part-time (5.5 hours per session, 1 session per week term time only)